Feliphegomez/digital-members/readme.txt

 * BUG FIX: Better exception handling in the Stripe gateway class for PHP 7+.
 * BUG FIX: Fixing some JS issues at checkout, e.g. related to the "validateCreditCard method is not available" error.
 * BUG FIX: Better messaging if the Stripe Billing Limits Add On is already installed.
-* BUG FIX: Fixed cases where PMPro would email users about credit cards expiring when they had used an offsite gateway like PayPal Express.
+* BUG FIX: Fixed cases where DmRFID would email users about credit cards expiring when they had used an offsite gateway like PayPal Express.
-* BUG FIX: Fixed issue where some user information was missing from the pmpro_orders_user_row_actions filter.
+* BUG FIX: Fixed issue where some user information was missing from the dmrfid_orders_user_row_actions filter.
 * BUG FIX: Fixed issues where the level confirmation text was not available in some cases.
 * BUG FIX/ENHANCEMENT: Updates to the French language translation.